acohn/sams-assorted-musings-reflections/second-anniversary.md

 [2] Okay, there have been a *lot* of gaps.
 In the two years, I missed approximately 125 musings [3].
 Of course, most of those are accounted for by the first summer after I started musing.
-As far as i can tell, I stopped after forty musings on 2016-06-01 with a musing on [software hammers](software-hammers) [4] and I restarted on 2018-08-30 with a musing entitled [On making, breaking, and remaking the habit of daily writing](habit-of-writing).
+As far as I can tell, I stopped after forty musings on 2016-06-01 with a musing on [software hammers](software-hammers) [4] and I restarted on 2016-08-30 with a musing entitled [On making, breaking, and remaking the habit of daily writing](habit-of-writing).
 That accounts for about ninety of the missed musings.
 That would suggest that I've missed about 35 days